Frequently Asked Questions

 I am preparing to move into Halifax Lofts.

-Have the power account switched over to your name as of your lease start date.
-Contact Dominion Power to switch the power account to your name by calling them at (866) 366-4357 or visiting www.dom.com.
+- For electricity, please have the power account switched over to your name as of your lease start date.
+Please contact Dominion Power to switch the power account to your name by calling them at (866) 366-4357 or visiting www.dom.com.
 When you call them, please navigate the phone prompts to connect residential service in your name.
 Provide the operator your address: “722 Mountain Road.
 [INSERT YOUR UNIT #], Halifax, VA 24558”.
 Please be aware that they need about one week notice to switch service, and they don’t connect on Saturday or Sunday.

 How do I schedule my move-in appointment?